Siebeert/M365-License-Report/README.md

 # How to
 - Execute the script with Powershell
 - Log in with the/your Azure administrator for that customer (works for every customer)
-- The Excel is generated and saved to C:\Temp\LicenseOverview.xlsx
+- The Excel is generated and saved to LicenseOverview.xlsx
 - You will have to 'Format as table' manually for each sheet

 # Opmerkingen